Deforestation "Part of the solution lies in international trade".

 Which countries are most affected by deforestation?

 Brazil has long held the record for deforestation, although it has been on the decline since the return of Lula.
 Then there's the Democratic Republic of Congo, Bolivia, where agribusiness is booming, and Indonesia, where deforestation has fallen sharply in the last 4-5 years.
-There's also the issue of megafires, which are affecting Australia, Canada and Russia in unprecedented proportions, as well as Brazil, Indonesia and Bolivia recently (read : The cold forests are burning!).
+There's also the question of megafires, which are affecting Australia, Canada and Russia in unprecedented proportions, as well as Brazil, Indonesia and Bolivia recently (read : The cold forests are burning!).

 What are the main drivers of deforestation in South America?

 Extensive cattle farming and soybean cultivation.
-The latter has been declining since 2008, following a moratorium on Amazonian soy purchases imposed by major international agrifood companies.
+The latter has been declining since 2008, following the moratorium on Amazonian soy purchases imposed by major international agrifood companies.
 Since then, production has moved south to the Cerrado, a vast region of savannah rich in biodiversity, which is being converted on a large scale to soy monocultures.

 Is deforestation a more recent phenomenon in the Democratic Republic of the Congo?